-The focus of graduate faculty appointments is on directing and guiding the dissertation research of Ph.D. students.
-Graduate faculty appointments are available only in units offering graduate academic programs, and faculty members should seek graduate faculty appointments in their home units.
+Graduate faculty appointments are available only in units offering graduate academic programs, and faculty members should seek appointments in their home units.
 Faculty in units without graduate academic programs ordinarily do not need these appointments.
 A graduate faculty appointment in the home unit allows service on the dissertation committee in another unit, provided the other unit has approved such service.

 - Ph.D. or other earned terminal degree in the field of appointment or closely-related field

-- Evidence of peer-reviewed scholarly achievement in the last four years
+- Evidence of peer-reviewed scholarly achievement in the last five years

 - Faculty appointment within unit

 - If faculty in units without graduate academic programs are asked to co-direct a student's dissertation, they should seek a graduate faculty appointment through the student's unit.